 Free Printable Colonial Style Paper Doll

 I hope that your little ones enjoy playing with this paper doll as much as I did with my paper dolls when I was a little girl!
+I think that paper dolls are wonderful for imaginative play and pretend play for kids of all ages.
+The dolls from historical time periods can be a wonderful way to showcase outfits from that time in history.

-To get the free printable paper doll download, just enter your email address below and I will email her and her clothing directly to you.
 If you take pictures of your little ones playing with her, be sure and tag me (@littlehouseliving) so I can see the fun you are having with her!

 Tips for Printing Paper Dolls

-- Make sure you have plenty of ink in your printer or her clothes will have lines through them.
+• Make sure you have plenty of ink in your printer or her clothes will have lines through them.

-- Print the page on cardstock.
+• Print the page on card stock.

-- Glue the doll onto another piece of cardstock or even onto some thin cardboard to make it more sturdy.
+• Glue the doll onto another piece of cardstock or even onto some thin cardboard to make it more sturdy.

-- Secure the “tabs” of the paper dolls clothing by adding a little tape to the “hinges”.
+• Secure the “tabs” of the paper doll’s clothing by adding a little tape to the “hinges”.

 When I was growing up, my favorite paper dolls were the ones from Dover Publications.
-I would always save up my money for a beautiful set of paper dolls from them or I would be thrilled to find one of the little sets in my stocking for Christmas.
+I would always save up my money for a beautiful set of paper dolls from them, or I would be thrilled to find one of the little sets in my stocking for Christmas.

 If your little ones love paper dolls, I would highly recommend checking out the ones from Dover.
-Another cool thing is that you can get “collector” paper dolls that are from a specific time period or for a specific person and I think those would be a great addition to a homeschool unit study!
+Another cool thing is that you can get “collector” paper dolls that are from a specific time period or for a specific person, and I think those would be a great addition to a homeschool unit study!

 Does your little one play with paper dolls?
 Will they like this colonial style paper doll?

-Lol!!
+1. Lol!!
 I loved paper dolls as a kid too but I’m old enough that I couldn’t use a computer to print some off if my mom didn’t buy me a set.
 So I would raid her pantyhose packages for the cardboard and make my own dolls!!
 Her writing pad was used to make the outfits that I would colour myself.
 Mom just laughed.
 She thought it was great that I was that resourceful!!
 Kept me busy for hours!!

-Love these!
+2. Love these!
 I loved paper dolls as a child too!
 I had the books that had to be cut out and then I did get a package of some vinyl peel and stick ones.

 My mother taught school and her class always a “Colonial Tea Party” in the spring where they made Colonial hats and collars out of paper to wear over their dresses and nice Sunday clothes.
 She collected random tea cups from thrift stores so every student had a real one to use.
 The colonial time period is one of my favorites!
 Thank you again!

-Thanks Merissa, many happy memories as a child, creating outfits with my late Mom, especially during long winter evenings 🙂
+3. Thanks Merissa, many happy memories as a child, creating outfits with my late Mom, especially during long winter evenings 🙂

 Want to print this now for my great nieces, there’s definitely one who’d enjoy it!